Celebrating New Orleans Mardi Gras

 Super krewes are known for their sheer scale and spectacle.
 These historic krewes transformed Mardi Gras with enormous floats, elaborate themes and star-studded events, creating parades that are as much about grandiosity as they are about tradition.

-The Krewe of Orpheus is a nonexclusive and diverse super krewe welcoming members from all walks of life.
-The parade rolls on Lundi Gras and culminates with the Orpheuscapade, a black-tie party that draws thousands of revelers to welcome the parade through the convention center as they are entertained by popular live acts.
-Each year, they surprise parade-goers with hand-decorated, elaborate masks and plush toys.
+The Krewe of Orpheus is a nonexclusive and diverse super-krewe welcoming members from all walks of life.
+The parade rolls on Lundi Gras and culminates with the Orpheuscapade, a black-tie party that draws thousands of revelers to welcome the parade through the New Orleans convention center.
+Each year, the krewe surprises parade-goers with hand-decorated, elaborate masks and plush toys.

 Another well-known super krewe is the Krewe of Endymion, which not only puts on a parade complete with fiber optic and LED lighting, billowing smoke and animated props — but also hosts the Endymion Extravaganza that’s featured musicians like Steven Tyler, Rod Stewart and Pitbull.
 Their signature throws include oversized beads and custom-designed medallions.

-The Krewe of Bacchus is famous for recruiting celebrity kings to lead this massive procession – from the sports world to the entertainment industry and everything in between.
-Past kings have included Adam Devine, Will Ferrell and Nicolas Cage — all decked out with royal crowns, capes and scepters.
-The Krewe of Bacchus is known for its large, eye-catching beads and doubloons, often featuring intricate designs and themes.
+The Krewe of Bacchus is famous for recruiting celebrity kings to lead this massive procession — from the sports world to the entertainment industry and everything in between.
+Past kings have included Adam Devine, Will Ferrell and Nicolas Cage, all decked out with royal crowns, capes and scepters.
+Bacchus is known for its large, eye-catching beads and doubloons, often featuring intricate designs and themes.

 Iconic Sisterhood Krewes

-Mardi Gras may have originally been exclusively for men, but over the years, women-led Krewes have popped up left and right to join the fun.
+Mardi Gras krewes were originally limited to men, but over the years, women-led krewes have developed and thrived.

 One of the most famous all-female krewes is Muses, named after inspirational goddesses of literature, science and the arts.
-They were established in 2001 and are known for their coveted and sparkly Muses shoes.
+Muses was established in 2001 and is known for its coveted sparkly shoes, which krewe members begin decorating months in advance.

-In 1972, the all-female Krewe of Cleopatra was born.
-The krewe's floats typically feature decked-out depictions of ancient Egypt, and their signature throws include Cleopatra-themed doubloons and collectible trinkets like stuffed animals and beads.
+The all-female Krewe of Cleopatra was born in 1972.
+Cleopatra's floats typically feature decked-out depictions of ancient Egypt, and their signature throws include Cleopatra-themed doubloons and collectible trinkets like stuffed animals and beads.

-Since 2012 the Krewe of Nyx has been known for its elaborate lighting and fantasy themes.
-Nyx’s nighttime parades feature signature, hot-pink throws like hand-decorated purses and glittering cups.
+Since 2012, the Krewe of Nyx has been known for its elaborate lighting and fantasy themes.
+Nyx’s nighttime parade features its signature hot-pink throws, like hand-decorated purses and glittering cups.

-Founded in 2013, the Mystic Krewe of Femme Fatale became the first krewe founded by African American women for African American women.
+The Mystic Krewe of Femme Fatale in 2013 became the first krewe founded by African American women for African American women.
 Their signature throw is a candy-apple-red mirrored compact with a kiss mark, which symbolizes constant inward and outward reflection.

-And in 2018, The Krewe of Nefertiti joined the scene of Mardi Gras sisterhoods, with a strong focus on community service.
-Each year, they throw a different jewel-themed item atop 14 different floats.
+And in 2018, the Krewe of Nefertiti joined the scene of Mardi Gras sisterhoods, with a strong focus on community service.
+Each year, they throw a different jewel-themed item from atop their parade floats.

 Beloved Themed Krewes